steinex/steinex/README.md

 ##### I love self hosting and you are invited!

+If you are interested in any of these, just hit me up and I give you an account if you are not a total stranger or weirdo.

 - Fediverse: [Plermoma](https://pleroma.social/) instance at https://pleroma.nognu.de
 - Matrix:
   - https://matrix.nognu.de (this is the reference client with the most features and you want to use this to register)